RedisLabs/redislabs-docs/content/kubernetes/re-databases/db-controller.md

 ---
-Title: Manage Redis Enterprise databases on Kubernetes
+Title: Manage Redis Enterprise databases for Kubernetes
 linkTitle: Manage databases
 description: This section describes how the database controller provides the ability to create, manage, and use databases via a database custom resource.